The Winterthur Library

 ORGANIZATION

 When received, the collection was in a variety of envelopes.
 These envelopes were discarded when the collection was processed in 1990.
 The folder titles listed below are, for the most part, taken from those envelopes.
-Since there was no apparent order to the folders, there were arranged as follows: the more modern materials, notes and correspondence first, followed by copies and secondary material, followed by the original documents.
+Since there was no apparent order to the folders, the materials were roughly arranged as follows: the more modern materials, notes and correspondence first, followed by copies and secondary material, followed by the original documents.
 Oversized materials and artifacts are in Box 9.

 LANGUAGE OF MATERIALS